doritoes/Macmini-Labs/A1347/5_Linux_desktop_testing.md

   - https://oguzhaninan.github.io/Stacer-Web/
   - Install
     - `sudo apt-get update && sudo apt-get install -y stacer`
+  - Run
+    - Run Stacer from the launcer
+    - `stacer`

 NOTE GtkOrphan has been removed the from Ubuntu archive.
 It used to scan for orphaned packages upon launch.